-6.6 Special precautions for disposal <and other handling>
+6.6 Special precautions for disposal and other handling

-The film-coated tablets consist of a core tablet, surrounded by a film-coating to prevent exposure of healthcare professionals to the active substance.
-The use of latex or nitrile gloves for appropriate disposal when handling tablets that are inadvertently crushed or broken is recommended, to minimize the risk of dermal exposure.
+The film-coated tablets consist of a core tablet, surrounded by a film coating to prevent exposure of health care professionals to the active substance.
+However, if the film-coated tablets are unintentionally crushed or broken, health care professionals should wear disposable chemotherapy gloves for appropriate disposal in order to minimise the risk of dermal exposure.